visgl/deck.gl/docs/v4.0/layers/hexagon-layer.md

 ##### `angle` (Number, optional)

 Primitive hexagon angle in radian.
-Angle is the rotation from one corner of the hexagon counter clockwise from north.
+Angle is the rotation of one corner counter clockwise from north.
 If `radius` and `angle` are provided, they will be used to calculate primitive hexagon instead of `hexagonVertices`